wiredmonash/constitution/CONSTITUTION.md

 This constitution may be amended if not less than two thirds of the ordinary members present (either in person or by proxy) at a general meeting vote in favour of the proposed changes, provided that—
 1. the C&S Executive has first approved the sought amendment(s); and
 2. 14 days notice of the proposed amendment is served on all Club members.

-Adopted by Faculty of Information Technology Society on xx Month, 2018

-Approved by the C&S Executive on 30 August, 2018
+Adopted by Faculty of Information Technology Society on 28 March, 2019 Approved by the C&S Executive on 21 March, 2019